davecharles/sphinxdocs/README.md

   `inotifywait` to detect source changes so a re-build can be invoked.
 This means you can update the source without restarting the services.

-Once up, navigate a browser to `http://localhost:8000`.
-Edit markdown documents as required.
-Refresh browser to see automatically regenerated build.

-### Build locally
+### Building locally
+You'll need a suitable Python environment with the dependencies from `requirements.txt` installed.
 Run `make` with no args to see a complete list of project and Sphinx targets.

 ```bash
 $ make
 == Targets =========================================================